THESPIKE.GG

 Kayn and Shadow Assassin Kayn are voiced by Robbie Daymond, whilst Rhaast is voiced by Sam A. Mowry.
 These both voice most of Kayn’s skins, including the new HEARTSTEEL versions of Kayn!

 Kayn is incredibly powerful in the right hands, but it is okay if they aren’t yours.
-Another champion will be labelled as overpowered when you master them, but if you are yet to find them, then we have a whole load of champions to choose from below.
+Another champion will be labelled as overpowered when you master them, but if you are yet to find them, then we have a whole load of champions.

 Hi, my name is Eddie, I am a full-time writer and short-form video editor, with a degree in Esports!
 My main games are VALORANT and League of Legends, so you could say that I am at the beck and call of Riot Games!
 I have worked previously for a few different websites, doing various roles, such as writing, editing, and even voiceovers, but here at THESPIKE, I am an out-and-out article writer, so I can really get as much content out as I can!
 I graduated with my Esports degree with a 2:1, and a desire to keep going, so this was a perfect step for me, but I still can't get enough of League of Legends when I'm free.